vuejs/vuex/docs/guide/composition-api.md

 ## Accessing Mutations and Actions

-When accessing mutations and actions, you can simply provide the `commit` and `dispatch` function inside the `setup` hook.
+When accessing mutations and actions, you can simply provide the `commit` and `dispatch` method inside the `setup` hook.

 ```js
 import { useStore } from 'vuex'